phalcon/documentation/docs/api/phalcon_paginator.md

 Get the current page number

-Returns the cursor value used for this page cast to int, or 0 for the first page.
+Returns the cursor value used for this page, or 0 for the first page.
 Use getCursor() to retrieve the raw cursor value.

 #### `getCursor()` { #paginatoradapterquerybuildercursor-getcursor }